-Each session lasts for up to 45 minutes, starting with a free ‘Initial Assessment’, where you get to talk about your problem and I can tell you more about my approach and how it may help.
+Each session lasts for up to 60 minutes, starting with an exploratory ‘Initial Assessment’, where you get to talk about your problem and I can tell you more about my approach and how it may help.

 *At no point will you be asked to undress or do anything sexual during a therapy session.

 People give many reasons for accessing therapy ‘online’.
-The most important thing for most people, is that it is accessible – you don’t have to manage several flights of stairs, I don’t only work 9-5, I’m not based in a hospital and it doesn’t matter if you live on a remote island in the middle of the Atlantic.
+The most important thing for the majority is that it is accessible – you don’t have to manage several flights of stairs, I don’t only work 9-5, I’m not based in a hospital and it doesn’t matter if you live on a remote island.

 Some people use online therapy because they live ‘abroad’ and the idea of sex therapy in a second language or a different culture is just way too complicated.